7 May 2025

 Disintegration: 7←1

-When struggling, Sevens exhibit the traits of Type One and become surprisingly self-critical, rigid, and obsessed with perfection.
+When struggling, Sevens exhibit the traits of unhealthy Ones and become surprisingly self-critical, rigid, and obsessed with perfection.
 They may also resort to workaholism as a way to avoid dealing with inner discomfort and anxiety.

 Integration: 8→2